Cannoli alla Siciliana

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The FN chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy Vincent and Joseph Termini, Termini Brothers Bakeries, Philadelphia
+Recipe courtesy of Vincent and Joseph Termini, Termini Brothers Bakeries, Philadelphia